Buy-to-let mortgages - setting up for a limited company

 The information contained in this article is provided in good faith.
 Whilst every care has been taken in the preparation of the information, no responsibility is accepted for any errors which, despite our precautions, it may contain.

 The initial consultation with an adviser is free and without obligation.
-Thereafter, ESPC Mortgages charges for mortgage advice are usually £350 (£295 for first-time buyers).
-YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR OTHER LOANS SECURED AGAINST IT.
+Thereafter, ESPC Mortgages charges for mortgage advice are usually £350 (£295 for first time buyers).